 The stories were written in the 1950’s but many of the situations, e.g. going on holiday, going into hospital, birthday parties, going shopping and dancing classes are still familiar today.
 The relationship between Deborah and her bear is beautifully portrayed and Joan G. Robinson has created stories that stimulate a child’s imaginary play.
 Our ‘Teddy Robinson’ has had birthday parties and, like Mummy and Deborah, we built him his own house with a chimney, just like in the story!

-Teddy Robinson hasn’t lost his magic for me as an adult and I’m delighted with the constant requests from my daughter to ‘read me a Teddy Robinson story’!
-Did you read Teddy Robinson as a child?
-Do you have a favourite story?
+The stories haven’t lost their magic for me as an adult and I’m delighted with the constant requests from my daughter to ‘read me a Teddy Robinson story’!

 Author: Joan G. Robinson